The following information applies to all MBA for Professionals students who began the MBAP program Fall Semester 2010 or after.

 - Meet the criteria set by the faculty member of the selected coursework

-Written request: Students requesting evaluation of transfer credits earned prior to enrollment at the Atkinson School must submit a written request to the Assistant Dean/Director of Admission, who will take the request to the Senior Associate Dean.
+Written request: Students requesting evaluation of transfer credits earned prior to enrollment at the Atkinson School must submit a written request to the Associate Dean/Director of Admission, who will take the request to the Dean.
 The written request must include a rationale for the transfer credits, a copy of the course syllabus for the MBA course previously completed, and an official copy of transcript showing completion of the course and the grade received.
 Decisions will be made on a case-by-case basis.
-The decision of the Senior Associate Dean is final.
+The decision of the Dean is final.

 Transfer Credits from the Atkinson School Certificate in Public Management

-Eight credits earned through the CPM (Certificate in Public Management) may be transferred towards credit for the MBA for Professionals program.
-The Dean, in consultation with the Director of Admissions, will determine the specific courses for which the CPM credits will be applied.
+Eight credits earned through the CPM (Certificate in Public Management) prior to fall semester 2013 may be transferred towards credit for the MBA for Professionals program.
+The Dean, in consultation with the Associate Dean/Director of Admissions, will determine the specific courses for which the CPM credits will be applied.

 Students Enrolled Part-Time